-Full scholarships are merit based, which means they are based on the student's grades, extracurricular activities, leadership skills, and other personal characteristics that show them to be above average.
+Full tuition scholarships are merit based, which means they are based on the student's grades, extracurricular activities, leadership skills, and other personal characteristics that show them to be above average.

 Some colleges don't offer an officially-named "full tuition scholarship" but will combine various scholarships to provide an equally good deal by mixing and matching sources of aid.
 Don't discount colleges that don't offer a full tuition, if you know they have an over-all generous financial aid policy.